Performance Assessments & Local Alternative Assessments

 - English – Information regarding performance assessments used to verify credits in End-of-Course Writing is located on the English Instruction web page, in the Standards of Learning Documents for English – Adopted 2017 table, under the heading "Resources for Instruction & Assessment."

-- Grade 5 Writing-This is a Word document. – draft rubric based on the 2017 English Standards of Learning for use during the 2019-2020 school year and beyond
+- Grade 5 Writing-This is a Word document. – rubric based on the 2017 English Standards of Learning for use during the 2019-2020 school year and beyond

 - Menu of Grade 5 Writing Options-This is a Word document.